churchincanberra/churchincanberra.github.io/e4b1ffcb4ee645488a4729bd77e0b3d89bc0a70d/announcements.md

 <blockquote>
 <p><strong>English speaking - Thursday 7pm</strong><br>
-Venue: Steer's House<br>
+Venue: Ederosas' House<br>
-Topic: The Function of the Church (2) The Corporate Manifestation of God in the Flesh<br>
+Topic: The Enjoyment of the All-inclusive Christ as the Unique Solution to All Problems in the Church<br>
 <br>
 <strong>Chinese speaking - Wednesday 6:30pm</strong><br>
 Contact Zhi Bing or Mark Lam for the location.</p>